‘HOCKSHOPS (Free, Online)

 How do we support ourselves and our loved ones with tools and resources that promote resilience and endurance?
 As we all adjust to the ‘new now,’ join Hollyhock presenters to gather practical advice on keeping our mental, physical, emotional, and spiritual selves balanced and healthy.

 ‘HOCKSHOPS are mini interactive workshops chock full of ‘how-to’ practical tools and resources to help you navigate change, build resilience, and take charge of your self-care.
-Each session will be online at 5:15pm PT for 75 minutes together, engaging in teachings, Q&A, and/or small group work.
+Each session will be online at 5:15pm Pacific Time for 75 minutes together, engaging in teachings, Q&A, and/or small group work.

 Together we will explore various routines, rituals, skills and practices, and explore questions such as:

 - How do we support ourselves or others who are struggling with physical distancing and feelings of loneliness and isolation?

 - What teachings or traditions can we draw on for support, to be in this for the long game?

 - How do we want to show up in these times – for ourselves, our loved ones, our community?

 Please come on time, and plan to stay for the full session if possible.

 These gatherings will take place on Zoom, a video conferencing tool.
 You will need a device with audio/visual and internet connection.
 A link will be emailed to all registered participants, upon completion of your registration (please double-check your Spam folder for this email).
 Sign-in a couple minutes in advance so that we may start on time with everyone.
 We look forward to seeing you online!

 May 11: How to stay healthy and build a resilient immune system with Drs.
 Lawrence Cheng and Devon Christie